-La Salle-Peru and Serena high school students took home blue ribbons from the Illinois Valley Community College Art Show, which completed its two-week display of college and high school artwork on April 18.
+La Salle-Peru and Serena high school students took home blue ribbons from the Illinois Valley Community College Art Show, which completed its two-week display of college and high school artwork April 18.

 Madison Brooker’s “Bottle Study” got the popular nod.
 The Serena High student’s color pencil rendering was named the People’s Choice.